Indiva (CVE:NDVA) Trading Down 3.8%

-Indiva Limited (CVE:NDVA – Get Rating) shares dropped 3.8% during mid-day trading on Tuesday .
+Indiva Limited (CVE:NDVA – Get Rating)’s share price dropped 3.8% during trading on Tuesday .
 The company traded as low as C$0.13 and last traded at C$0.13.
-Approximately 67,001 shares traded hands during mid-day trading, a decline of 8% from the average daily volume of 72,623 shares.
+Approximately 67,001 shares were traded during trading, a decline of 8% from the average daily volume of 72,623 shares.
 The stock had previously closed at C$0.13.

 Indiva Stock Up 4.0 %